kschan0214/sepia.documentation/docs/getting_started/Installation.rst

    ROMEO_HOME = '/path/to/ROMEO/library/;'

 .. warning::
-    The variable names of the toolboxes' paths are changed from '_dir' to '_HOME'.
+    The variable names of the toolboxes' paths are changed from '_dir' to '_HOME' from v0.8.
 Please update your ``SpecifyToolboxesDirectory.m`` file accordingly to avoid error.

 For example, I have all my external toolboxes stored under the SEPIA home directory.
 Additionally, for each toolbox, I have different copies representing different versions when they were published